rickhull/buildar/README.md

 end
 ```

-That is basically the minimal Rakefile needed for Buildar to operate, assuming you have a valid gemspec file named `example.gemspec`.
+That is basically the minimal Rakefile needed for Buildar to operate, assuming
+you have a valid gemspec file named `example.gemspec`.

+Let's try a Buildar task, **`release`**:

 ```
 $ rake release

 gem build example.gemspec
 WARNING:  no email specified
 Successfully built RubyGem